-Many nonprofit organizations host fundraising events to raise money for their cause.
+Most nonprofit organizations host fundraising events to raise money and awareness for their cause.
+There are several good reasons to host fundraising events.
 But what your organization may not realize is that the type of fundraiser you choose to host says a lot about your brand and your organization.
 Therefore, when planning your fundraisers, in addition to accomplishing your financial goals, also consider how your fundraiser can help you communicate your mission and strengthen awareness of your brand and cause.

 Choose a Fundraiser In-Line with Your Brand Positioning

 When selecting the type of fundraiser you will host, the best place to start is by looking at the core of your business.
 What is the mission of your organization and the message you are trying to communicate?
-How can you create an online fundraising campaign that will help you spread awareness of your brand and cause, appeal to your target market and supporters, while helping you accomplish your financial goals?
+How can you create a undraising campaign that will help you spread awareness of your brand and cause, appeal to your target market and supporters while helping you accomplish your financial goals?
 One idea is to host a unique fundraising event that directly ties into the mission of your organization.

 - An organization raising money for the homeless organizes a walk-a-thon event variation such as a “serve-a-thon” where participants raise pledges in support of helping those less fortunate (serving food at a homeless shelter, sewing blankets for homeless, etc.)